-The End of OT: Lunsford Crossing to Pinnacle Mountain
+The End of the OT: Lunsford Crossing to Pinnacle Mountain

 The Final 10 Miles!